JamesTiberiusKirk/go_ssr_template/README.md

   - [ ] Implement some form of a TUI around this to pick options and selections (Bubble Tea)
 - [ ] Make a detailed writeup about what this is meant to be
   - [ ] Including detailed READMEs on every feature
+- [ ] Look into actually giving it a proper github url module name

 ## V0.2.0
 - This will be about expanding on the feature set